scipy-lectures/scientific-python-lectures/packages/scikit-image/index.rst

-.. note:: Postprocessing label images
+.. topic:: Postprocessing label images

     ``skimage`` provides several utility functions that can be used on label images (ie images where different discrete values identify